valkey-io/valkey-rfc/Triggers.md

           9) "errors"
          10) "<the total number of errors issued during all executions of this trigger>"
          11) "total_duration"
-         12) <the aggregated total duration time this trigger run>
+         12) <the aggregated total duration time of all executions of this trigger>
 ```

 ### Benchmarking (Optional)